-For simplicity, it was assumed that patients who have a fatal stroke accrued no further QALYs.
+For simplicity, it was assumed that patients who sustained a stroke that caused mortality accrued no further QALYs.
 This is a limitation as not all patients would have died instantly.
 However, data were not identified that could be used to accurately populate this parameter.

 Secondary Objective: estimated utilities following an intracranial haemorrhage